 Items that GROOM would present to the bride’s family during Guo Tai Lai:

-Some are 2 sets because the bride’s family would return one set to the groom:
+Some are 2 sets because the bride’s family would return one set to the groom (below can be purchased online as well):

 1.Biscuit 24 pcs (2 sets)